 - Put blocks under the legs at the head of your bed to raise it at least 6 to 8 inches.
 This helps keep your stomach's contents down.
 Don’t just pile on more pillows.
 It doesn’t work, because this position may put more pressure on your belly.

 - Stop eating at least 2 or 3 hours before lying down.

-- If you nap, curl up in a chair instead of in bed.
-Sleeping upright can help.
+- If you want a nap, curl up in a chair instead of in bed.
+Sleeping in a more upright position can help.